tgstoecker/A2TEA.Workflow/README.md

 - expanded_in_all_found - (boolean) does every memeber of expanded_in species have to be present (not expanded!) in the orthologous_group
 - compared_to_all_found - (boolean) does every memeber of compared_to species have to be present (not expanded!) in the orthologous_group

-3) Using the activated environment perform a dry-run and check for problems with:
+4) Using the activated environment perform a dry-run and check for problems with:
 `snakemake -np`
+   Ignore warning messages (pink) "The code used to generate one or several output files has changed: ...".

-4) Configure the config.yaml file to your needs
+5) Configure the config.yaml file to your needs
 - here you can adjust options for trimming, thread usage per rule and much more

-5) Run A2TEA with (exchange XX for the amount of cores you can offer):
+6) Run A2TEA with (exchange XX for the amount of cores you can offer):
 `snakemake --cores XX --use-conda`  (remove `use-conda` if you installed all software into one conda environment - option 2)

 # Important note on cDNA vs genomic fasta as choice for a species/ecotype/etc.: